Get Up To 35% OFF & Free Delivery

 A favorite cleaning method amongst many pet parents due to its natural product content and effective results, white vinegar is a great choice for those concerned about using harsh chemicals on their floors and around their animals.

 Knowing how to get dog pee out of the wood floor with white vinegar equips you with a cleaning agent that cleanses, disinfects, and removes odor all in one.
-Using equal parts water and white vinegar, soak a cloth in the solution and gently wipe across the affected area, then clean the area with a dry towel.
+Mix a DIY solution of equal parts white vinegar and warm water.
+When applying vinegar, use a mop or a clean cloth to gently wipe the affected area, but avoid excessive water to prevent warping or 'cupping' of the hardwood boards.
+Let the solution sit for only 2–3 minutes to help neutralize odors, then clean the area with a dry towel.
 If the area is still not dry you can leave it to air dry or use a hair dryer if you have one.

 Do be aware that white vinegar can cause damage and discoloration to hardwood floors, so we would always recommend doing a spot test to check that your floors aren’t significantly affected by the solution.